epoliszuk/patching/README.md

 ## Introduction

-Patching is a Python module to simplify and expand the capabilities of [monkeypatching](https://en.wikipedia.org/wiki/Monkey_patch).
+Patching is a Python module to simplify and expand the capabilities of runtime [monkeypatching](https://en.wikipedia.org/wiki/Monkey_patch).
 It aims to emulate in part the functionality of [Harmony](https://harmony.pardeike.net/) for C#.

 ## Content